Accelerated Sales and Use Tax

 The accelerated payment requirement applies only to the month of June.

-The June 2013 accelerated payment will be due on June 25, 2013 for dealers paying by mail and July 1, 2013 for dealers who pay electronically.
-EFT Credit payments need to be made by 3 p.m. on June 28, 2013.
+The June 2014 accelerated payment will be due on June 25, 2014 for dealers paying by mail and June 30, 2014 for dealers who pay electronically.
 For information on electronic payments, see the department's Online Services for Businesses page.

 Where do I send my payment?